 This matter arises under the Federal Mine Safety and Health Act of 1977, 30 U.S.C. § 801 et seq.
 (2018) ("Mine Act").
-On December 1, 2021, the Commission received from Ambush a motion seeking to reopen a penalty assessment that had become a final order of the Commission pursuant to section 105(a) of the Mine Act, 30 U.S.C. § 815(a).
+On August 18, 2022, the Commission received from Thyssenkrupp Industrial Solutions ("Thyssenkrupp") a motion seeking to reopen a penalty assessment that had become a final order of the Commission pursuant to section 105(a) of the Mine Act, 30 U.S.C. § 815(a).
+The Commission issued an order requesting further information from the operator, which Thyssenkrupp timely responded to on August 9, 2023.

-Under section 105(a), an operator who wishes to contest a proposed penalty must notify the Secretary of Labor no later than 30 days after receiving the proposed penalty assessment.
+Under section 105(a) of the Mine Act, an operator who wishes to contest a proposed penalty must notify the Secretary of Labor no later than 30 days after receiving the proposed penalty assessment.
 If the operator fails to notify the Secretary, the proposed penalty assessment is deemed a final order of the Commission.
 30 U.S.C. § 815(a).

 We have held, however, that in appropriate circumstances, we possess jurisdiction to reopen uncontested assessments that have become final Commission orders under section 105(a).
 Jim Walter Res., Inc., 15 FMSHRC 782, 786-89 (May 1993) ("JWR").
-In evaluating requests to reopen final orders, the Commission has found guidance in Rule 60(b) of the Federal Rules of Civil Procedure, under which the Commission may relieve a party from a final order of the Commission on the basis of mistake, inadvertence, excusable neglect, or other reason justifying relief.
+In evaluating requests to reopen final orders, the Commission has found guidance in Rule 60(b) of the Federal Rules of Civil Procedure under which the Commission may relieve a party from a final order of the Commission on the basis of mistake, inadvertence, excusable neglect, or other reason justifying relief.
 See 29 C.F.R. § 2700.1(b) ("the Commission and its Judges shall be guided so far as practicable by the Federal Rules of Civil Procedure"); JWR, 15 FMSHRC at 787.
 We have also observed that default is a harsh remedy and that, if the defaulting party can make a showing of good cause for a failure to timely respond, the case may be reopened and appropriate proceedings on the merits permitted.
 See Coal Prep.
 Servs., Inc., 17 FMSHRC 1529, 1530 (Sept.
 1995).